 Neither of these options is good.
 Research has shown that rougly 80% of potential wedding clients find it very important to see pricing prior to contacting a vendor.

 If you are answering your phone multiple times a day to answer a basic pricing question, that’s less time you are spending pitching an event vision for a high-end client, solving a dispute for a disgruntled customer in such a nice way that they turn around and use you again, or brainstorming a clever marketing plan to grow your business.
 Doesn’t this sound like a better use of your time than spitting out/defending prices?

 Even if you aren’t the one answering the phones, your employees have a million more valuable things they could be doing than the job that a simple listing could do.
+About 52% of vendor frustration comes from spending time answering pricing emails and getting no response!
 By giving your staff more time, you could even offload more responsibilities onto them, freeing up your time to strategize meaningful growth.

 The number one reason people haven’t grown their business more is “not enough time”.
 So why would you add a very time consuming task to your team’s day?

 If you pass someone selling watches on the corner in New York City and ask “How much?” they will almost always respond with, “How much you got?”
 If you enter a high end jeweler and ask them the same question they will never respond in this manner.

 There is a level of “shadiness” that is associated with being coy about your prices.
 The perception to the customer is that you’re trying to hike up your prices and that makes them angry, no matter what great price you might be giving.

 Honesty is the best way to establish trust with a client, so starting the conversation with a lack of transparency sets you off on the wrong foot.
 Plus, since pricing is out of the way, you can spend more time focused on pitching all the benefits of your products.
 That’s why talented sales folks sell watches in high end shops, not out of trenchcoats.